South Dakota hydroxychloroquine clinical trial off to slow start

 The drug, heavily promoted by President Donald Trump, has come under fire by many in the medical community due to side effects.

-April 24, the Food and Drug Administration issued a warning about the drug.
+April 24, the Food and Drug Administration issued a

 The FDA stated that hydroxychloroquine and chloroquine have not been shown to be safe and effective for treating or preventing COVID-19.
 Still, they are allowed in clinical trials for COVID-19, such as the one in South Dakota.